adinrama/book-reservation-api/README.md

 2. Run `npm install` to install the required Node.js dependencies
 3. Run `npm start` or `npm run dev` to start the server
 4. Open your browser and go to `http://127.0.0.1:3001/documentation` to view the documentation from this api
+5. Open Postman on your PC or you can use `https://testfully.io` to testing the endpoint/path usage

 ### Path Usage